jo17-dev/jo17-dev/README.md

 ### Hi there 👋

-- I'm Joek Bertrand Tsafack / @jo17-dev, a web deveolpemt lover
+- I'm Joel / @jo17-dev, a web developemt lover
-- I can use Laravel, tailwind, css, js on any project
+- I can use React Laravel, tailwind, css, js on any project
-- 🔭 I’m currently learning React
+- 🔭 I’m currently learning Node.js
 - 💬 Ask me about me new tech, 3d modeling, web projects
-- 📫 How to reach me: joeltsafack1@gmail.com, ,
 - Now trying to optain DEC on IT

 ### My stack: